jart/redisbayes/README.rst

 It's not tied to any particular format like email, it just deals with the raw text.

-This is probably the only simple spam filtering library you'll find for Python that's simple (170 lines of code), works (30 lines of test code), and doesn't suck.
+This is probably the only spam filtering library you'll find for Python that's simple (170 lines of code), works (30 lines of test code), and doesn't suck.

 Installation